zhmz90/Lan/README.md

 # Lan

-I am going to build a new language Lan based on LLVM and Julia.
+*This will be a new language based on LLVM and Julia.*

 ### Short Term goals

 	fastest language at bechmarks

-###Long Term goals: Distinct Features compared to exits languages
+###Long Term goals

 	Designed for machine learning, optimization, pgm

 	Heterogenous programming: support both cpu and gpu